Classifying strict discrete opfibrations with lax morphisms

 \section{Abstract}

-{ We study how discrete opfibration classifiers in a(n enhanced) 2-category can be endowed with the structure of a $T$-algebra and thereby lift to the enhanced 2-category of 2-algebras and lax morphisms.
-To support this study, we give a definition of discrete opfibration classifier in the enhanced setting in which tight (e.g. strict) discrete opfibrations are classified by loose (e.g. lax) maps.
+{ We study discrete opfibration classifiers in enhanced 2-categories and show how, under suitable hypotheses, such classifiers can be endowed with the structure of a (lax or pseudo-)$T$-algebra and classify strict discrete opfibrations in 2-categories of (lax or pseudo-)$T$-algebras and lax morphisms.
+This leads to a notion of discrete opfibration classifier in the enhanced setting, in which `small' (e.g.~strict) discrete opfibrations are classified by `loose' (e.g.~lax) maps.

-We then single out conditions on the 2-monad $T$ and the classifier that make this possible, and observe these hold in a wide range of examples: double categories (recovering the results of Parè and Lambert), (symmetric) monoidal categories, and all structures encoded by familial 2-monads.
-We also prove the properties needed on such 2-monads are stable under replacement by pseudo-algebra coclassifiers (when sufficient exactness conditions hold), allowing us to replace a pseudo-algebra structure on the classifier by a strict one.
+We identify conditions on an enhanced 2-monad $T$ and on a discrete opfibration classifier ensuring that this lifting to algebras is possible.
+These conditions hold in a broad range of examples, including double categories, monoidal and symmetric monoidal categories, orthogonal factorization systems, and, more generally, structures encoded by opfamilial 2-monads.
+In particular, this recovers and explains the role of $\mathbb{S}\mathrm{pan}(\Set)$ as a classifier for strict double discrete opfibrations via lax double functors.

-To get to our main theorem, we introduce the concepts of \emph{cartesian maps} and \emph{cartesian objects} of a 2-algebra, which generalize various other notions in category theory such as cartesian monoidal categories, extensive categories, categories with descent, and more.
-As a corollary, we characterize when representable copresheaves are pseudo rather than lax in terms of the cartesianity at their representing object. }
+We also characterize when representable copresheaves are pseudo rather than merely lax in terms of `cartesianness at the representing object', for an abstract notion of cartesianness we introduce. }